lvlivingston/p3-project/README.md

 - [X] Include functionality that allows each user to only see their own activity
 - [X] Include a weather API that displays the current weather on 'Home' screen and 'FITforecast' screen
 - [X] Include current weather based on user's zip code input
-- [X] Include a "suggested work-out" based on current weather
+- [X] Include a "suggested workout" based on current weather
-- [X] Include ability to log a work-out activity including: name, type, date, indoor v. outdoor, rating, and detail notes
+- [X] Include ability to log a workout activity including: name, type, date, indoor v. outdoor, rating, and detail notes
 - [X] Include a page that displays all of a user's activity
 - [X] Include ability to update a previously logged activity
 - [X] Include ability to delete a previously logged activity